-The hike itself is even handicap accessible, along a paved trail that you can conquer in a half hour.
-Who says good things require hard work?
+The hike itself is even handicap-accessible; it's located along a paved trail that you can conquer in a half hour.
+Who says all good things require hard work?

 Due to the ease and dramatic beauty, Rifle Falls can get really busy during the summer, and parking is limited.
 For a guaranteed experience, book one of the 13 nearby campsites well in advance.Continue to 5 of 6 below.

 Here's a bonus waterfall hike that will get you away from the busy crowds.